Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

-Having established the qualitative effect of varying the luminosity function parameters on the convolutional modeling method for redshift distributions (Sec. \ref{sec:lf_params_impact_dndz}), the data vector (Sec. \ref{sec:lf_params_impact_datavector}), and explored the impact on forecast constraints of varying the LF parameters in the IA modeling only (Sec. \ref{subsec:results_ia_lf_only}), we now address the primary question of this work: \textit{what is the impact of jointly modeling IA and the redshift distribution via the luminosity function on cosmological parameter constraints}?
+Having established the qualitative effect of varying the luminosity function parameters on the modellng method for redshift distributions (Sec. \ref{sec:lf_params_impact_dndz}), the data vector (Sec. \ref{sec:lf_params_impact_datavector}), and explored the impact on forecast constraints of varying the LF parameters in the IA modelling only (Sec. \ref{subsec:results_ia_lf_only}), we now address the primary question of this work: \textit{what is the impact of jointly modelling IA and the redshift distribution via the luminosity function on cosmological parameter constraints}?

-In this study, we analyse four distinct Fisher forecasting scenarios: two correspond to our integrated framework for modeling astrophysical systematics in the LSST Year 1 and Year 10 forecasts (denoted as JMAS Y1 and JMAS Y10, respectively), and two are based on a standard analysis approach, which treats intrinsic alignment (IA) and redshift distributions independently, as outlined in \citet{srd_lsst_desc}, for LSST Year 1 and Year 10 (referred to as SRD Y1 and SRD Y10, respectively).
-The forecasted posterior parameter constraints on cosmological parameters for LSST Year 1 and LSST Year 10 are shown in Fig. \ref{fig:corner_jmas_vs_srd_cosmo} (the complete parameter space, encompassing the IA and LF parameters, will be thoroughly explored in subsequent sections).
+In this study, we analyze four distinct Fisher forecasting scenarios: two correspond to our integrated framework for modelling astrophysical systematics in the LSST Year 1 and Year 10 forecasts (denoted as JMAS Y1 and JMAS Y10, respectively), and two are based on a standard analysis approach, which treats intrinsic alignment (IA) and redshift distributions independently, as outlined in \citet{srd_lsst_desc}, for LSST Year 1 and Year 10 (referred to as SRD Y1 and SRD Y10, respectively).
+The forecasted parameter constraints on cosmological parameters for LSST Year 1 and LSST Year 10 are shown in Fig. \ref{fig:corner_jmas_vs_srd_cosmo} (the complete parameter space, encompassing the IA and LF parameters, will be thoroughly explored in subsequent sections).
 LSST Year 1 posterior constraints are illustrated in the lower segment of the triangle plot in Fig. \ref{fig:corner_jmas_vs_srd_cosmo}, while LSST Year 10 constraints are presented in the upper corner of the figure.
 The JMAS Y1 constraints are visualized using light green filled contours, while the SRD Y1 constraints are shown as unfilled dashed contours in dark green.
 For Year 10, the JMAS Y10 scenario is represented with blue filled contours, and the SRD Y10 scenario with unfilled dashed contours in dark blue.
 The diagonal elements present 1D marginal distributions on parameters across all scenarios.